On the discontinuity of the quantum Fisher information for quantum statistical models with parameter dependent rank: Examples of quantum statistical models with parameter dependent rank

 \section{Examples of quantum statistical models with parameter dependent rank}

 Let us now illustrate two paradigmatic examples of variable-rank quantum statistical models: a model that can be mapped to a classical statistical model, such as the ones discussed in~\cite{Safranek2017a}, and a genuinely \emph{quantum} statistical model.
+For the sake of clarity, in both the examples we consider single-qubit systems.

+We will show that the maximum likelihood estimator has zero variance when $\theta=\bar\theta$; this is an example of the meaninglessness of the CRB at this critical true value of the parameter.
+However, we do not know if it is possible to build such zero-variance estimators for all variable-rank quantum statistical models.